chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 Coming back to the Case I figure, we can see that photon count follows a pattern similar to the one seen in Case IV.
 We may interpret from it that :math:`f_d(\alpha, \theta)` varies very little as opposed to :math:`f_a(\alpha, \theta)` that fluctuates greatly.
 The local minimal values, in this case, are at :math:`y \approx -6` cm and :math:`y \approx 6` cm, as opposed to :math:`y \approx -4.6` cm and :math:`y \approx -4.6` cm for the fourth case.
 This is due to the change in the value of :math:`\mu_d`. :math:`f_d(\alpha,\theta)` function of :math:`y` increases at a slower rate, making the minimums further way from the center.
 To summarize, the fluctuations seen in the Case I figure is the result of the combined influence of the values of the attenuation coefficients, the variation of the path lengths of the photon in the vessel and the detector, and the evolution of the weighting factors.

-Scenario 3: vertical translation of a particle along the z-axis
+Scenario 3: Vertical Translation of a Particle along the Z-Axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. image:: images/counts-along-z-axis.png
     :alt: Results for the vertical translation of a particle along the z-axis (Scenario 3)